DCC-EX/dcc-ex.github.io/docs/advanced-setup/IBT_2-motor-board-setup.rst

    :alt: IBT_2 Wiring 2
    :scale: 40%

 ..
 Note:: We are going to edit your config.h file.
-If this is your first time using the Command Station software and do not have a config.h file, rename your config.example.h file to config.hardware
+If this is your first time using the Command Station software and you do not have a config.h file, rename your config.example.h file to config.h.

 Launch the Arduino IDE (or whatever editor you use) and open the CommandStation-EX project.
 Find the config.h file. look for the following lines of code: